machitgarha/limesurvey-rest-api/README.md

 - LimeSurvey >= 5.3
 - PHP >= 7.2

-## How to Install?
+## How to Use?

+### Installation

 Download the latest ZIP file from [Releases](https://github.com/machitgarha/limesurvey-rest-api/releases).
 Then in LimeSurvey, from the top bar, click on "Configuration", go to "Plugins", click on "Upload and install" at the top, and select the downloaded file.

+### Documentation

+Alongside the ZIP file for each release, there's a standalone HTML file named `limesurvey-rest-api-docs.html`.
+This is the API reference for available endpoints and their information (e.g. arguments, responses, etc.).

 ### Updating

-Repeat the steps above to update the plugin, with one more step: You have to deactivate and activate the plugin for the cache to be cleared.
+Repeat the steps in the "Installation" section above to update the plugin, with one more step: You have to deactivate and activate the plugin for the cache to be cleared.

-## How to Use?

 ### API location